 Inter-jurisdictional Regulator Collaboration Committee

-The ABCB is an active member of the Inter-jurisdictional Regulator Collaboration Committee (IRCC).
-The IRCC’s purpose is to promote effective international collaboration concerning “best current practice” building regulatory systems, in particular those that are objective performance-based.
-This purpose necessitates interaction with other international bodies having compatible interests.
+The ABCB is a founding and active member of the Inter-jurisdictional Regulator Collaboration Committee (IRCC).
+The IRCC’s purpose is to promote effective international collaboration concerning “best current practice” building regulatory systems, in particular those that are objective and performance-based.
+This interaction with other international bodies that have compatible interests assists the ABCB in achieving an internationally competitive building industry and testing emerging issues with its counterparts.

 More information about the IRCC and its members can be read on the IRCC website.